Edouard-Legoupil/workforce_planning_system_dynamic/README.md

 # System Dynamics for Workforce Planning

-This notebook demonstrates the system dynamics approach to workforce planning with:
+This notebook demonstrates the system dynamics approach to workforce planning

+You can consult the notebook [here](https://edouard-legoupil.github.io/workforce_planning_system_dynamic/) or listen to an [intro podcast here](https://github.com/Edouard-Legoupil/workforce_planning_system_dynamic/raw/refs/heads/main/Workforce%20Reduction_%20System%20Dynamics%20for%20HR%20Strategy.wav)

+This accounts for:

 ## Feedback Loops Modeled: